 , the Chinese co-production of Sesame Street

 .
-Together, they take an imaginary trip from Sesame Street to the Moon, where they discover how different it is from Earth.
-Children attending the show can interact as they watch; drawing constellations and counting the time it takes the Sun to set.
+Together, they take an imaginary trip from Sesame Street to the Moon, discovering how different it is from Earth.
+Children can interact as they watch; drawing constellations and counting the time it takes the Sun to set.

 LIFE: A COSMIC STORY

 Monday and Wednesday 2:30 pm; Saturday 4 pm; Sunday 4 pm